Frances Gertrude McGill: Personal life

 McGill preferred not to discuss her personal life, but many acquaintances believed that she had lost a boyfriend to battle in the First World War.
 She enjoyed spending time with her siblings and other relatives whenever possible.
 From 1931 to 1933, her nephew Edward came to live with her in Regina while he built up his savings for university education, and he later cited her guidance and advice as a major influence on his life.

 She enjoyed hosting meals and playing games of bridge with her close friends, and she was known as a good storyteller.
 She was an avid equestrian, often going horseback riding outside the city.
 McGill's other pastimes included fishing, camping, and shooting, and in 1917 she won a prize in a women's rifle competition.
 For bedtime reading, she often indulged in crime fiction.
 During the Second World War, McGill supported the war effort by knitting wool socks for soldiers who were fighting abroad.
 She was a member of the Saskatchewan Medical Society, the Canadian College of Physicians and Surgeons, the Business and Professional Women's Club, and the Regina Women's Canadian Club.

 McGill was a member of the Anglican Church.
 She was Conservative in her politics, and eventually became a strong supporter of John Diefenbaker's political career as he ran for parliament and then Prime Minister.
 In 1958, despite serious health issues, McGill discharged herself from hospital and went home to vote for Diefenbaker in the federal election.

 She enjoyed travelling abroad and did so extensively, visiting New Zealand, Australia, South Africa, Mexico, the West Indies and multiple European countries.

 Death and legacy

 McGill died aged 76 on January 21, 1959, in Winnipeg, having been diagnosed with breast cancer and later pleurisy.
 She was cremated, and her ashes were scattered by family at a favourite plot of land in Cherry Valley, Manitoba.
 Obituaries described McGill as "one of Canada's best-known criminologists", and an editorial in the Leader-Post reflected that McGill's extensive professional contributions and lasting relationships with friends and colleagues had earned her "a measure of immortality" surpassed by few other Canadians.

+In 2024 she was recognized as "a person of national historic significance" under Parks Canada's National Program of Historical Commemoration.

 McGill Lake, located north of Lake Athabasca in Saskatchewan, is named in her honour.

 She is a member of the Canadian Science and Engineering Hall of Fame.